sahota8392/CS161/README.md

 Project 1 - Ask the user for their favorite animal and then print out that that is their favorite animal

-Project 2a - Returns the average of 5 numbers that the user inputs Project 2b - Convert user input Celsius temperature to Fahrenheit Project 2c - User inputs amount less than a dollar and returns change in quantity of quarters, dime, nickel, penny
+Project 2a - Returns the average of 5 numbers that the user inputs <br>
+Project 2b - Convert user input Celsius temperature to Fahrenheit Project 2c - User inputs amount less than a dollar and returns change in quantity of quarters, dime, nickel, penny